DuHan332/CSCB07-Shell/README.md

 Use "man CMD" for manual of commands.

-This is only a smulation of OS Shell, all commands would not delete any files on your PC.
+This is only a simulation of OS Shell, all commands would not delete any files on your PC.